 Since the launch of the BioTrade Initiative, progress has been achieved by private actors and partners in embracing biotrade concepts and principles.
 Over 20 developing countries in Africa, Asia and Latin America have been implementing the BioTrade Initiative.
-Currently, there are eight national programmes in Africa, Asia and Latin America under implementation, and two regional programmes in Latin America.
-The Amazon BioTrade Programme covers eight Amazon-basin countries, while the Andean BioTrade Programme benefits four of the region's countries.
+Currently, there are eight national programmes in Africa, Asia and Latin America under implementation.
+Two regional programmes in Latin America successfully concluded: the Amazon BioTrade Programme covered eight Amazon-basin countries, while the Andean BioTrade Programme benefited four of the region's countries.